This page was updated March 30, 2020.

 On October 13, 2020, Microsoft will stop supporting Basic Authentication, an older, less secure way of accessing Office 365 services.
 When these changes take effect, some older email and calendar clients and mobile apps will stop working with Office 365.

-To provide time for everyone at the University to adapt to this change, OIT recommends switching to a supported email/calendar client no later than March 31, 2020.
+To provide time for everyone at the University to adapt to this change, OIT originally recommended switching to a supported email/calendar client by March 31, 2020; however, with the recent transition to online instruction and remote work, we have postponed this change until after the end of spring semester 2020.

 To find out if this change will affect you and what you will need to do, see Recommended Steps below.

 Ohio University's email and calendar are hosted in the cloud via Microsoft's Office 365 online collaboration suite.
 Being a part of Office 365 gives Catmail a great deal of reliability and flexibility, but it also means that we need to keep up with Microsoft's system requirements.

 Historically, Microsoft has supported many ways of accessing email and calendar.
 The best, of course, are Microsoft Outlook, Outlook Mobile, and Outlook on the Web, but other clients and apps also can be made to work with Office 365.
 These include the Mail and Calendar apps that come with MacOS, iOS, and Android, as well as older desktop applications like Eudora, Pine, and Thunderbird.

 With cyber attacks becoming not only more common but also more sophisticated, Microsoft has decided to phase out an older way of logging in that it considers less secure.
 This is a good thing.
 To read more about Microsoft's technical and security reasons for this decision, visit Improving Security - Together.

 Unfortunately, for some individuals this means that their favorite method of checking email or calendar may stop working.
 In some cases, a settings update and/or an operating system upgrade may be required.
 In other cases, the only option will be to switch to a supported client.